 The vast majority of tours and vacation packages go off like clockwork.
 But should a legitimate complaint arise during your trip, such as a service not provided or severe disappointment in quality or performance, the matter usually can be resolved with the assistance of your travel agent and/or tour operator.
 Remember, it is in their best interest to resolve all legitimate complaints as quickly and fairly as possible, because a satisfied customer comes back for more, and refers others.

 It means that the tour operator has been in business at least three years and has 18 industry references.
-Additionally, the company must participate in USTOA's Travelers Assistance Program by posting a $1 million letter of credit to be used solely for reimbursing consumers in the case of bankruptcy or insolvency.
+Additionally, the company must participate in the USTOA $1 Travelers Assistance Program by posting a $1 million security to be used solely for reimbursing consumers in the case of bankruptcy or insolvency.
 The symbol also represents commitment to truth, accuracy and clarity in advertising.
 In a nutshell, a company deserving your confidence.